slawlor/ractor/README.md

 ## About

 `ractor` tries to solve the problem of building and maintaining an Erlang-like actor framework in Rust.
 It gives a set of generic primitives and helps automate the supervision tree and management of our actors along with the traditional actor message processing logic.
-It's built *heavily* on `tokio` which is a hard requirement for `ractor` (today).
+It was originally designed to use the `tokio` runtime, however does now support the `async-std` runtime.

 `ractor` is a modern actor framework written in 100% Rust.